souvikhaldar/souvikhaldar.info/content/OS/pigz.md

 2)  For a directory of files.

-    A directory containing multiple images of similar size.
+    A directory containing multiple images of similar size:

     ```
     du -hs Me/
     253M	Me/